 The Arizona School Tuition Organization Association (ASTOA) is an STO membership organization created to defend and advance the tuition tax credit programs and support the STOs as they provide scholarships to thousands of Arizona students.

 Why choose a private school?

-Finding the right school for your child can feel like a daunting task, especially in Arizona, where the public schools are less than par.
-There are so many options available — private, charter, public, online — how will you decide?
+Finding the right school for your child can feel like a daunting task, especially in Arizona, where there are so many options available — private, charter, district, online — how will you decide?

-Private School = Better Academics
+2. Better Academics

-Private School = Parental Involvement
+3. Parental Involvement